Everything you need to know about May Chang Essential Oil

-In fact it is not uncommon for may chang essential oil to be passed-off as ‘verbena’ to an unsuspecting or inexperienced buyer.
-In the perfumery industry it is used as a starting material for the extraction of natural citral, and it is even known to be used to adulterate true Melissa oil, although such clumsy adulteration is quite easy to spot by an expert.
+In fact, it is not uncommon for may chang essential oil to be passed-off as ‘verbena’ to an unsuspecting or inexperienced buyer.
+In the perfumery industry, it is used as a starting material for the extraction of natural citral, and it is even known to be used to adulterate true Melissa oil, although such clumsy adulteration is quite easy to spot by an expert.

 The species Litsea cubeba belongs to the Lauraceae family and is also known as Chinese Pepper and Mountain Pepper.
 It is a small deciduous tree that grows to a height of 5 to 8 metres (16-26 feet), with a smooth trunk measuring 6-20 centimetres (2.5 to 8 inches) in diameter.
 The tree bears white or pale yellow, lemon-scented flowers, and small fruits which are similar in shape to small peppers, from which the word ‘cubeb’ is derived.

 Measuring between 4 to 6 millimetres in diameter, the aromatic fruits are almost spherical in shape and green in colour, turning red then dark brown upon ripening.
 When dried, these small fruits look like large, dried black peppers and provide the source of may chang essential oil, although oil can also be extracted from the flowers, branches, bark, roots and leaves too.
-The essential oil derived from these parts of the plant do not have the same odour as the fruits though.
+The pure essential oil derived from these parts of the plant does not have the same odour as the fruits though.

 Litsea cubeba is native to China, Indonesia and other areas of Southeast Asia.
-In China it grows naturally in the south, and has been cultivated in central and eastern areas to the south of the Yangtze river for its various commercial uses.
+In China, it grows naturally in the south and has been cultivated in central and eastern areas to the south of the Yangtze river for its various commercial uses.
 Smaller quantities of this species also grow wild in Java, Sumatra and Kalimantan, between a height of 700 metres and 2,300 meters above sea level.
 It is also cultivated in Japan and Taiwan.

-May chang essential oil did not become available in the Western world until the early 1950’s, when it began to compete with lemongrass as a source material for the extraction of citral.
+May chang essential oil did not become available in the Western world until the early 1950’s when it began to compete with lemongrass as source material for the extraction of citral.
 Widely used in soaps, fragrances and flavourings, production of the essential oil is still almost entirely based in China, and very little is currently known about their methods of cultivation or harvesting.

 The plant has a long history of use in Chinese herbal medicine, and all parts of the plant were used to provide remedies for asthma, back pain, chills, digestive problems, dysmenorrhoea, headaches and muscular aches and pains.
 It was believed to have carcinostatic properties and therefore employed to treat cancer.